qsymmachus/notes/machine-learning.md

 ML systems learn how to combine input to produce useful predictions on never-before-seen data.

+_Supervised_ ML requires existing, correctly __labeled examples__ to train with.
+This is in contrast with unsupervised ML, which doesn't have any initial training data.
+This doc focuses on supervised ML.

 * Label: the thing you want to predict (the output, or `y`)
 * Features: the input variables describing our data (the input, or `x`)